MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-overview.md

 Windows 365 Boot is in [public preview](..\public-preview.md).
 During this preview, Windows 365 Boot is designed for shared PC scenarios.

-Windows 365 Boot lets admins configure physical devices so that users can both:
+Windows 365 Boot lets admins configure physical devices so that users can:

 - Bypass their physical device's sign in process.
 - Sign in directly to their Windows 365 Cloud PC on their physical device.

 When a user turns on their physical device, Windows 365 Boot takes them to the Cloud PC's Windows 11 sign-in experience.
-After sign in, they're directly connected to their Windows 365 Cloud PC with no additional steps in between.
+After sign in, they're directly connected to their Windows 365 Cloud PC with no extra steps in between.

 Bypassing the physical device sign-in reduces the time it takes the user to access their Cloud PC.